-The calculated 15N chemical shifts of the two donor cofactors P_A and P_B as well as the two acceptor cofactors A{0A} and A{0B} are shown in Tables S2.1 and S2.2, respectively.
-The general chemical-shift pattern is well reproduced by the calculations, however, assignment of resonances to specific cofactors is not possible.
-A possible source for deviations from the calculated NMR shifts arises from the use of the static crystal structure rather than averaging over conformations accessible during the protein dynamics.
-This could be assessed by performing a short molecular dynamics (MD) simulation and calculating NMR shifts for an ensemble of structures.
-Such a treatment could give an indication of thermal effects on the structure and thus, implicitly on the NMR shifts.
+The calculated 15N chemical shifts of the two donor cofactors P_A and P_B , and the two acceptor cofactors A{0A} and A{0B} , are shown in Tables S2.1 and S2.2, respectively.
+The general chemical shift pattern is well reproduced by the calculations; however, assignment of resonances to specific cofactors is not possible.
+A possible source of the deviations from the calculated NMR shifts arises from the use of the static crystal structure rather than averaging over conformations accessible during the protein dynamics.
+This could be assessed by performing a short molecular dynamics (MDs) simulation and calculating NMR shifts for an ensemble of structures.
+Such a treatment could give an indication of thermal effects on the structure and, thus, implicitly on the NMR shifts.
 However, dynamic effects happening on longer timescales, which may be relevant for the NMR shifts as well, would not be covered in this way.
 The simulation of a structural ensemble is, however, beyond the scope of this work.
-Also, the inclusion of a sphere of protein environment of 3.2 and 3.4 Å ("r32" and "r34" in Tables S2.1 and S2.2 and Figures S3.1 to S3.4) does not allow for a conclusive assignment.
-Although there is a significant environmental effect predicted, the strongest experimentally observed signal, N-II at 210 ppm, might be tentatively assigned either to P_A or to A{0B} having very similar values.
-The experimental signal at 254 ppm (N-IV) might be tentatively assigned to the donor cofactors having a significantly larger chemical shifts than the acceptor signals.
+Also, the inclusion of a sphere of protein environment of 3.2 and 3.4 Å (r32 and r34 in Table S2.1 and S2.2 and Fig. S3.1 to S3.4 in the Supplement) does not allow for a conclusive assignment.
+Although there is a significant environmental effect predicted, the strongest experimentally observed signal, N-II at 210 ppm, might be tentatively assigned either to P_A or to A{0B} , with very similar values.
+The experimental signal at 254 ppm (N-IV) might be tentatively assigned to the donor cofactors with significantly larger chemical shifts than the acceptor signals.
 The two epimeric cofactors forming the donor cannot be distinguished on the basis of calculated chemical shifts.
 Hence, PSI, having four similar cofactors which might be involved into the formation of the SCRP, does not allow for straightforward 15N chemical shift assignment.

-13C photo-CIDNP MAS NMR - To further characterize the individual cofactors of PSI involved in SCRP, we next performed 13C photo-CIDNP MAS NMR on selectively 13C labelled PSI.
-Previously, 13C photo-CIDNP MAS NMR studies on plant PSI have been restricted to experiments on unlabeled preparations due to the difficulty to incorporate selective 13C isotope labels into plant RCs.
-In the present study, we succeeded to incorporate selectively 4-ALA in PSI from duckweed with isotope enrichment of 75% for each particular carbon position of the 4-ALA isotope label pattern (Figure 3A).
+3.2 13C photo-CIDNP MAS NMR

+To further characterize the individual cofactors of PSI involved in SCRP, we next performed 13C photo-CIDNP MAS NMR on selectively 13C labeled PSI.
+Previously, 13C photo-CIDNP MAS NMR studies on plant PSI have been restricted to experiments on unlabeled preparations due to the difficulty of incorporating selective 13C isotope labels into plant RCs.
+In the present study, we succeeded in selectively incorporating 4-ALA in PSI from duckweed with an isotope enrichment of 75 % for each particular carbon position of the 4-ALA isotope label pattern (Fig. 3A).